Bezeone/Bezhuangs-Blog/source/_posts/Data-Science-Math-Skills.md

 3. Power and root rule: $\log \left( x^{n}\right) =nlog\left( x\right)$

-### Basic Probability Definitions
+### 7. Basic Probability Definitions

-- probability—the degree of belief in the truth or falsity of a statement
+probability—the degree of belief in the truth or falsity of a statement

-- Range of uncertainty from 0 to 1
+Range of uncertainty from 0 to 1

-- P(x) probability of x
+P(x) probability of x

-- ∼x negation of statement x
+∼x negation of statement x

-- joint probability—probability that two separate events with separate probability distributions are both true.
+joint probability—probability that two separate events with separate probability distributions are both true.

-- P(A and B) is written P(A, B), and read “the joint probability of A and B” or “the probability that A is true and B is true.”
+P(A and B) is written P(A, B), and read “the joint probability of A and B” or “the probability that A is true and B is true.”

-### Problem Solving Methods
+### 8. Problem Solving Methods

-#### Permutations and Combinations
+Permutations and Combinations:

 - permutation—order matters, $\dfrac{n!}{\left( n-m\right) !}$
 - combination—order does not matter, n! / (m! \* (n-m)!)

-#### Using Factorial and “M Choose N”

-- (m n) = m! / ((m − n)! · n!)
+Using Factorial and “M Choose N”: $(m n) = m! / ((m − n)! · n!)$

-#### The Sum Rule, Conditional Probability, and the Product Rule
+The Sum Rule, Conditional Probability, and the Product Rule:

 - P(A) = P(A, B1) + P(A, B2) + ... + P(A, Bn)
 - P(A | B) = (relevant outcomes) / (total outcomes remaining in universe, when B is true)
 - P(A | B) = P(A, B) / P(B)

-### Bayes’ Theorem
+### 9. Bayes’ Theorem

-- P(A | B) = P(B | A) \* P(A) / P(B)
+P(A | B) = P(B | A) \* P(A) / P(B)

-- Technical vocabulary of Bayesian inverse probability: posterior probability = likelihood \* prior probability / marginal probability
+Technical vocabulary of Bayesian inverse probability: posterior probability = likelihood \* prior probability / marginal probability
 - posterior probability—probability after new data is observed
 - prior probability—probability before any data is observed or before new data is observed
 - likelihood—standard forward probability of data given parameters
 - marginal probability—probability of the data

-#### The Binomial Theorem and Bayes’ Theorem
+#### 10. The Binomial Theorem and Bayes’ Theorem

-- Binomial theorem used when there are two possible outcomes—a success or a non-success, for example, flipping a coin—heads are a success, binary outcome.
+Binomial theorem used when there are two possible outcomes—a success or a non-success, for example, flipping a coin—heads are a success, binary outcome.

-- Not limited to fair coins, where the probability of success is 0.5.
+Not limited to fair coins, where the probability of success is 0.5.
 Probability can be any value > 0 and < 1.

-- Probability of s successes in n trials, when probability of 1 success is p: (n s) _ p^s _ (1 − p)^(n−s)
-  - where n is the number of independent trials (with replacement), s is the number of successes,and p is the probability of one success
+Probability of s successes in n trials, when probability of 1 success is p: (n s) _ p^s _ (1 − p)^(n−s). where n is the number of independent trials (with replacement), s is the number of successes,and p is the probability of one success.